Display Audio and Video - React

 and <video>

-whose media should be played automatically without user clicking on the video or hitting the play button.
+elements, indicating that their media should play automatically without requiring the user to click on the video or hit the play button.

 flag is set to true